Fred Moten

 Fred Moten (born 1962) is an American cultural theorist, poet, and scholar whose work explores critical theory, black studies, and performance studies.
-Moten is Professor of Performance Studies at New York University and Distinguished Professor Emeritus at University of California, Riverside; he previously taught at Duke University, Brown University, and the University of Iowa.
+Moten is Professor of Performance Studies at New York University and Distinguished Professor Emeritus at University of California, Riverside; he previously taught at Duke University, and the University of Iowa.
 His scholarly texts include The Undercommons: Fugitive Planning & Black Study which was co-authored with Stefano Harney, In the Break: The Aesthetics of the Black Radical Tradition, and The Universal Machine (Duke University Press, 2018).
-He has published numerous poetry collections, including The Little Edges, The Feel Trio, B Jenkins, and Hughson’s Tavern.
+He has published numerous poetry collections, including The Little Edges, The Feel Trio, B Jenkins, and Hughson's Tavern.
 In 2020, Moten was awarded a MacArthur Fellowship for "[c]reating new conceptual spaces to accommodate emerging forms of Black aesthetics, cultural production, and social life."

 Biography

 Fred Moten was born in Las Vegas in 1962 and was raised Catholic in the segregated black neighborhood on the western end of the city.
 His parents were among the black families that made up the Great Migration, the period in US history when many black families moved from the Deep South to seek new prospects in the northern and western parts of the country.
-His parents were originally from Louisiana and Arkansas and after resettling in Las Vegas, his father found employment at the Las Vegas Convention Center (and later worked for Pan American Airlines), and his mother worked as a grade school teacher.
+His parents were originally from Louisiana and Arkansas, and after resettling in Las Vegas, his father found employment at the Las Vegas Convention Center (and later worked for Pan American Airlines), and his mother worked as a grade school teacher.

 Moten enrolled in Harvard University in 1980 hoping to pursue a degree in economics.
 His interest in sociopolitical discourse, the work of Noam Chomsky, civic outreach, and political activism led him away from his studies.
 At the end of his first year, Moten was required to take a year leave.
-During this time, he worked as a janitor at the Nevada Test Site, wrote poetry, and discovered the works of T.S.
-Eliot and Joseph Conrad, among many others.
+During this time, he worked as a janitor at the Nevada Test Site, wrote poetry, and discovered the works of T. S. Eliot and Joseph Conrad, among many others.
 His return to Harvard was more successful and led to developing his understanding of prose and finding more inspiration for his own work.
 It was also during this time that he met his collaborator-to-be Stefano Harney.
 After graduating, Moten went on to pursue his PhD at University of California, Berkeley.